 [Table 2 approximately here]

 Including a proxy for the cost of conservation or management action (Supplementary Material) had an effect of making the both the spatial priority patterns and performance between the different methods more similar.
-[TBA]
+[TBA] (describe where the results are to be found)

 4. Discussion

-To our surprise, the spatial priority patterns produced by and the overall performance of the different methods were very similar.
-Reconsidering the method designs and our implementation, the results should perhaps not bet that different: to avoid apples-and-oranges comparisons, we chose methods that are variations on the same underlying concept.
+While the origin and computational implementation of the different methods compared in this study is different, the spatial priority patterns produced by and the overall performance of the different methods were very similar.
+The similarities can be explained upon reconsidering the method designs and expecially our implementation of the methods.
+To avoid apples-and-oranges comparisons, we chose methods that are variations on the same underlying concept and harmonized the implementions as far as the methods allowed.

 4.1 Priority rank patterns